jfrogren/old-bibnotes/lawrence2004housing.md

 >This article argues that conceptual barriers take precedence over the others, such
 >that institutional and social barriers reﬂect and reinforce conceptual ones."
 [496]

+## An integrated approach to health and human settlement is needed in academic research
+>"an analysis of the interrelations between multiple components of any human ecosystem is necessary.
+Systemic interpretations of human illness, health and local environments have a long but chequered history.
+They can be traced back as least as far as the Hippocratic treatise ''On Airs, Waters, and Places’’ published initially about 2600 years ago [32].
+Hippocrates applied an integrated approach that is far removed from much contemporary academic research and professional practice adopted by people who isolate factors from each other and from the contextual conditions in which they occur."
+[497]

+Att hälsa och miljö hänger samman har funnits med länge i mänskligt tänkande åtminstone sen Hippokrates, men i den akademiska världen isoleras i stor utsträckning dessa världar från varandra, menar Lawrence.

+[32] Hippocrates, On air, waters, and places, in: The genuine works of Hippocrates.
+Translated with a commentary by Francis Adams.
+The Sydenham Society, London, 1849.

+## Ecology - history and meaning of the term
+>"The term ‘‘ecology’’ derives from the ancient Greek words ‘‘oikos’’ and ‘‘logos’’and means ‘‘science of the habitat’’.
+It is generally agreed that this term was used ﬁrst by Ernst Haeckel (1834–1919), a German zoologist, in 1866.
+The word ecology designates a science that deals with the interrelationships between organisms and their surroundings.
+Since the late 19th century the term ‘‘ecology’’ has been interpreted in numerous ways.
+For example, in the natural sciences, botanists and zoologists use the term ‘‘general ecology’’ to refer to the interrelations between animals, plants and their immediate surroundings."
+[497]

+## Human ecology - definition
+>"Human ecology explicitly deals with people-environment relations [33].
+It provides a conceptual framework for academics and practitioners from both the natural sciences (e.g. biology, chemistry and geology) and the human sciences (e.g. anthropology, epidemiology, sociology and psychology) to accept divergent disciplinary concepts and methods and develop an integrated approach."
+[497]

+## The ecological perspective's four main sets of interrelated factors
+>"The ecological perspective considers four main sets of interrelated factors: _the individual_, who has a speciﬁc genetic code with a susceptibility and immunity to illness and disease, as well as lifestyle traits; _the agent or vector_ of illness and disease, // including not only bio-geo-physical components of the environment but also the social and psychological dimensions of human settings; _the physical and social environment_ of the individual which affects the susceptibility of the host, the virulence of bio-physical agents and the exposure, quantity and nature of the contact between host and vector; _the available resources_ used by the individuals and households including housing, nutrition, money, information, and access to health and medical services which ought to be aﬀordable for all groups of the population."
+[497-498]

+Här handlar det alltså om a) _individen_; b) _agenten/vektorn_ som jag tolkar som att sjukdomars förekomst och spridning (just denna faktor är väl den mest svårtolkade); c) _fysiska och sociala miljön_; d) _tillgängliga resurser_.